 How will Slater and Gordon get my money back from the banks?

-We have commenced a wave of class actions against the big bank-owned super funds we think may be liable for misconduct.
+We have commenced two class actions against the big bank-owned super funds who we think may be liable for misconduct.
 Millions of Australians will potentially be eligible to join these class actions and get their money back.

 Some class actions will focus on excessive fees and look to claw back the difference between the fees charged and what a fund acting in the best interests of members would have charged.
 Others will look at 'super cash rip-offs' where fund members have received uncompetitive interest rates on their cash investments.